Technetium1/stars/topics.md

 - [DisnakeDev/disnake](https://github.com/DisnakeDev/disnake) - An API wrapper for Discord written in Python.
 - [Dav-Git/Dav-Cogs](https://github.com/Dav-Git/Dav-Cogs) - Dav's cogs for Red-DiscordBot
 - [dolfies/discord.py-self](https://github.com/dolfies/discord.py-self) - A fork of the popular discord.py for user accounts.
-- [Pycord-Development/pycord](https://github.com/Pycord-Development/pycord) - Pycord, a maintained fork of discord.py, is a python wrapper for the Discord API
+- [Pycord-Development/pycord](https://github.com/Pycord-Development/pycord) - Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python
 - [interactions-py/interactions.py](https://github.com/interactions-py/interactions.py) - A highly extensible, easy to use, and feature complete bot framework for Discord
 - [Aliucord/Aliucord](https://github.com/Aliucord/Aliucord) - A modification for the Discord Android App
 - [LuckFire/amoled-cord](https://github.com/LuckFire/amoled-cord) - A basically pitch black theme for Discord.
 Lights out, baby!